hailanyi/CasTrack-waymo/readme.md

 # 3D MOT on Waymo dataset
 This project is developed for online 3D multi-object tracking on Waymo dataset.
-It is build upon Cascade3D detector and CA-based KF tracker.
-The tracking code is from [here](https://github.com/hailanyi/3D-Multi-Object-Tracker); detector is from [here](https://github.com/hailanyi/Cascade3D); visualization code is from
+It is build upon CasA detector and CA-based KF tracker.
+The tracking code is from [here](https://github.com/hailanyi/3D-Multi-Object-Tracker); detector is from [here](https://github.com/hailanyi/CasA); visualization code is from
 [here](https://github.com/hailanyi/3D-Detection-Tracking-Viewer).
 ![](./doc/demo.gif)